 The changes are:-

-a) it will be sufficient to have been resident abroad for tax purposes in the two tax (previously the requirement was five) periods;
+To access the regime you need to show that you were resident abroad for tax purposes in the two tax (previously the requirement was five) periods.

-b) Italian citizens who were not registered with AIRE (register of Italian nationals resident outside Italy), can prove that they were resident abroad in the two years preceding their move to Italy by reference to the relevant Double Taxation Treaty;
+Italian citizens who were not registered with AIRE (register of Italian nationals resident outside Italy), can prove that they were resident abroad in the two years preceding their move to Italy by reference to terms of the relevant Double Taxation Treaty;

 (c) all workers (e.g. non-managerial employees, football players without a university degree, etc.) may benefit because the worker will no longer be required to have a high level of qualification or specialisation;

 d) the work must be carried out mainly in Italy;

 The changes to the regime, greatly enhances the attractiveness of the regime for people coming to work in Italy and the Italian tax authorities have been taking quite a liberal approach in their responses to requests for guidance via the official ruling procedure.